alphagov/gds-way/operating-systems.md

 ### Recommendation

 If you need to run a VM you should prefer the latest Ubuntu Long Term Support (LTS) version.
 You should also apply some security hardening.
-For example: disable root ssh access, disable ssh access via password.
+For example, disable root ssh access, disable ssh access via password.

 If you need newer kernels/features running non-LTS Ubuntu is fine, provided that you ensure you stay within the support period to make sure it is receiving security updates.
 If you are not using LTS, you have 3 months to migrate to a new release before the old release is no longer supported.